001.1001 (etc.) Sequential code generated by database indicating linear relationship

-In a few cases symbols are not compatible with my database system and TXT data transfer within programs.
-Those symbols are ğ, Ř, ř, Ş, ǎ, Ć, ć, Č, č, ĕ, ě, Ł and ł..
+In a few cases diacritical signs (in Author names from Eastern European and Turkish origin) are not compatible with my database system and TXT data transfer within programs.
+Those symbols are ž, Ž, ğ, Ř, ř, Ş, Š, š, ǎ, Ć, ć, Č, č, ĕ, ě, Ł, ł and ı..
 They have been replaced with their similar latin basic symbols.
 I apologize for any inconvenience caused.

 Literature citations, especially older ones coming from early versions of Kew Index and Index Filicum, are NOT standardized.
 This would overwhelm my capacities.
 Newer imports from IPNI are standardized.

 Year of description is in most cases moved to the end of the citation, but not 100%.